mmalczak/recrutation/README.md

     * snort
         Monitors the traffic between the router and the server.
 In case of an alert, it sends respective rule to the firewall in order to block the traffic.
-Overmore, it writes the information about an alert to the database.
+Moreover, it writes the information about an alert to the database.

     * db